DishaKhilari/Whales-ILIP/README.md

 The latest version of Serenity supports Cucumber 6.x.

 ## The starter project
 The best place to start with Serenity and Cucumber is to clone or download the starter project on Github ([https://github.com/DishaOwitechs/Whales-ILIP](https://github.com/DishaOwitechs/Whales-ILIP)).
 This project gives you a basic project setup, along with some sample tests and supporting classes.
-There are two versions to choose from.
-The master branch uses a more classic approach, using action classes and lightweight page objects, whereas the **[screenplay](https://github.com/serenity-bdd/serenity-cucumber-starter/tree/screenplay)** branch shows the same sample test implemented using Screenplay.

 ### The project directory structure
 The project has build scripts for both Maven and Gradle, and follows the standard directory structure used in most Serenity projects: